 Feeding.
-Breast milk is the best form of nutrition for infants, but formula also can provide the nutrients they need.
-Newborns should be fed on demand (when they're hungry), which is about every 1 to 3 hours.
+Breast milk is the best nutrition for infants, but store-bought formula also can provide the nutrients they need.
+Newborns should be fed when they're hungry, which is about every 1 to 3 hours.
 Your doctor or nurse may watch as you breastfeed and offer help with any problems.
 Formula-fed newborns take about 1–1½ ounces (30–45 ml) at each feeding.
 Burp your baby midway through a feeding and at the end.
 As they grow, babies start to eat more at each feeding, so will need fewer feedings over time.

 Peeing and pooping.
-A breastfed baby may have only one or two wet diapers a day until the mother's milk comes in.
-Expect about six wet diapers by 3–5 days of age for all babies.
-Newborns may have just one poopy diaper a day at first.
+A breastfed baby may have only 1 or 2 wet diapers a day until the mother's milk comes in.
+Expect about 6 wet diapers by 3–5 days of age for all babies.
+Newborns may have just 1 poopy diaper a day at first.
 Poop is dark and tarry the first few days, then becomes soft or loose and greenish-yellow by about 3–4 days.
 Newborns typically have several poopy diapers a day if breastfed and fewer if formula-fed.

 Developing.
 Newborn babies should:

 - pay attention to faces or bright objects 8–12 inches (20–30 cm) away

 - respond to sound — they may turn to a parent's voice, quiet down, blink, startle, or cry

 - hold their arms and legs in a flexed position